zghezal/dq_2025/replit.md

 - **Configuration Publication**: Ability to save defined DQ configurations to managed folders in JSON or YAML format.
 - **Configuration Visualization**: A dedicated page to browse, display in tabular format, and view full details (via modal) of stored configurations.
 - **Inline Documentation**: Integrated help modals for Range metric and test types with examples and parameter explanations.
-- **DQ Management Actions**: Full CRUD operations on published configurations:
+- **DQ Editor Actions**: Full CRUD operations on published configurations:
   - **Modifier**: Redirects to Build page with configuration pre-loaded for editing
   - **Dupliquer**: Creates a copy of the configuration with auto-generated timestamped name
   - **Renommer**: Modal-based renaming with validation to prevent filename conflicts